manasagoriparthi/wine-04/README.md

 ### Chitralekha chikku
 Problem Statement: For each country, find the maximum pice of wine?

+Mapper Input - 0	US	"This tremendous 100% varietal wine hails from Oakville and was aged over three years in oak.
+Juicy red-cherry fruit and a compelling hint of caramel greet the palate, framed by elegant, fine tannins and a subtle minty tone in the background.
+Balanced and rewarding from start to finish, it has years ahead of it to develop further nuance.
+Enjoy 2022–2030."
+Martha's Vineyard	96	235	California	Napa Valley	Napa	Cabernet Sauvignon	Heitz
+Mapper Output - US	235
+                Spain	110
+                US	90

+Sort and shuffle output -Argentina	12
+                         Argentina	15
+                         Argentina	25

+Reducer Output - Argentina	30.0
+                 Australia	36.0
+                 Bulgaria	15.0

+Chart Type -

 ### Manasa Goriparthi
 Problem Statement: For each country, find the count of wine?

+Mapper Input - 0	US	"This tremendous 100% varietal wine hails from Oakville and was aged over three years in oak.
+Juicy red-cherry fruit and a compelling hint of caramel greet the palate, framed by elegant, fine tannins and a subtle minty tone in the background.
+Balanced and rewarding from start to finish, it has years ahead of it to develop further nuance.
+Enjoy 2022–2030."
+Martha's Vineyard	96	235	California	Napa Valley	Napa	Cabernet Sauvignon	Heitz

+Mapper Output -

+Sort and shuffle output -

+Reducer Output -

+Chart Type -

 ### Nithya Vudayamarri
 Problem statement: Foe each country, find the sum of wine?

+Mapper Input - 0	US	"This tremendous 100% varietal wine hails from Oakville and was aged over three years in oak.
+Juicy red-cherry fruit and a compelling hint of caramel greet the palate, framed by elegant, fine tannins and a subtle minty tone in the background.
+Balanced and rewarding from start to finish, it has years ahead of it to develop further nuance.
+Enjoy 2022–2030."
+Martha's Vineyard	96	235	California	Napa Valley	Napa	Cabernet Sauvignon	Heitz

+Mapper output -

+Sort and Shuffle output -

+Reducer Output -

+Chart Type -

 ### Bhavani Pathuri
 Problem statement: For each country, find the average rice of wine?

+Mapper Input - 0	US	"This tremendous 100% varietal wine hails from Oakville and was aged over three years in oak.
+Juicy red-cherry fruit and a compelling hint of caramel greet the palate, framed by elegant, fine tannins and a subtle minty tone in the background.
+Balanced and rewarding from start to finish, it has years ahead of it to develop further nuance.
+Enjoy 2022–2030."
+Martha's Vineyard	96	235	California	Napa Valley	Napa	Cabernet Sauvignon	Heitz

+Mapper output -

+Sort and Shuffle output -

+Reducer Output -

+Chart Type -